The best way to reach us is to send an email by clicking on the link below.

 It’s also been wonderful for me personally to be part of this exceptional community of intelligent, accomplished, compassionate and activist women. —Linda Resnick email@example.com

 For me, WIL is an ethnically, culturally and generationally diverse group of women who are committed to the global empowerment of women.
 Its members are thoughtful, dedicated and passionate about transforming the lives of women around the world.
-The WIL community understands the importance of making education, technology and entrepreneurship available to women, especially in Third World countries, so that they can begin to create better futures for their children, their communities, and of course, for themselves.
+The WIL community understands the importance of making education, technology and entrepreneurship available to women, especially in developing countries, so that they can begin to create better futures for their children, their communities, and of course, for themselves.

 WIL has afforded me the opportunity to create meaningful friendships with other professional women who have enriched my life, personally and professionally.
 For me, WIL is more than just a women’s association, it is an inspiring group of women who challenge me to think deeply about critical issues that impact women around the world. —Wendi L. Wasik, www.wasikconsulting.com

 WIL presents an opportunity to share my abundance with those who have less and, especially, to empower women and girls to lead their lives as they would dream them to be. —Patricia Weeks, ACC, RTTP, http://patweeksconsulting.com